Continuation maps for the Morse fundamental group: A relative Morse fundamental group over

 Let us show that this morphism is surjective.
-The strategy is the following~: we take a topological path which represents a class in $\pi_1(\mathbb{R}\times M, F^{-1}(]-\infty,c])\cup\{\ast\},\ast)$, and show that it is always homotopic to an element of the image of $\phi$.
-We define this homotopy by first taking any component of the path that is in $M\times\mathbb{R}\setminus]p_0,p_{k+1}[$ and contracting them onto paths in $M\times\{p_0;p_{k+1}\}$, which we may so as these two are homotopy equivalent.
-We then apply the flow of the following vector field: where $\rho$ is a cutoff function that is $1$ on a neighborhood of $M\times[c_1,c_{k}]$, and $0$ outside of $M\times]p_0,p_{k+1}[$.
-In particular, in $M\times[c_1,c_{k}]$, this matches with the anti-gradient field of $F$.
-We may assume that, before applying the flow, the path intersects all stable manifolds transversally.
-Therefore, the dimension of the intersection between the path and such a stable manifold is $1-\text{ind}_F(x)$.
-In particular, it is only non empty if $\text{ind}_F(x)\leq 1$.
-The flow therefore pushes down the path until it is caught in tubular neighborhoods of unstable manifolds of index 1 critical points, and we may then project onto these unstable manifolds.
+The strategy is the following: we take a topological path which represents a class in $\pi_1(\mathbb{R}\times M, F^{-1}(]-\infty,c])\cup\{\ast\},\ast)$, and show that it is always homotopic to an element of the image of $\phi$.
+We define this homotopy by first taking any component of the path that is in $M\times\mathbb{R}\setminus]d^-_c;d^+_{c}[$ and contracting them onto paths in $M\times\{d^-_c;d^+_{c}\}$, which we may so as these two are homotopy equivalent.
+We then apply the flow of the following vector field: where $\rho$ is a cutoff function that is $1$ on a neighborhood of $M\times[p_0,p_{k}]$, and $0$ outside of $M\times]d^-_c;d^+_{c}[$.
+In particular, in $M\times[p_0,p_{k}]$, this matches the anti-gradient flow of $F$.
+In $M\times\{d^-_c;d^+_{c}\}$, this matches the flow of $f_0$ and $f_k$ due to the split nature of the dynamics (up to a change in speed).
+Moreover, the flow does not push any points outside of $M•\times[d^-_c;d^+_{c}]$.
+We may assume that, before applying the flow, the path intersects all stable manifolds transversally, and the portions in $M\times\{d^-_c;d^+_{c}\}$ intersect the stable manifolds of critical points of $f_0$ and $f_k$ transversally as well.
+Therefore, the dimension of the intersection between the path and such a stable manifold is $1-\text{ind}_F(x)$ for critical points of $F$, and $1-\text{ind}_{f_0}(x)$ (resp.$1-\text{ind}_{f_k}(x))$ for critical points of $f_0$ (resp. $f_k$).
+In particular, it is only non empty if these indexes are smaller than 1.
+The flow therefore pushes down the path until it is caught in tubular neighborhoods of unstable manifolds of index 1 critical points (or 0 critical points), and we may then project onto these unstable manifolds.
 The path we obtain is an element $\tilde{\mathcal{L}(F,\ast)}$ which maps by $\phi$ to a path homotopic to the original one.